dil-dabalogh/estimator/Userguide.md

 ## Tips

+- Names are automatically fetched from Confluence/Jira pages when you enter a URL
+- You can edit the auto-populated name before submitting
 - Use descriptive names for your estimations for easy identification
 - The ballpark parameter helps guide the AI to align estimates
 - Multiple estimations are processed in parallel for speed